 The trigeminal nerve is the only nerve providing sensory innervation to the human face.
-Sensory signals from the skin like warm/cold, touch, pressure, vibration, and pain reach the brain via this nerve.
-The trigeminal nerve sprouts out to three main divisions which destinate to forehead, cheek, and jaw.
-These three branches unite into a single nerve which enters the brainstem after passing a short distance in the subarachnoid space.
+Sensory signals from the skin, like warm/cold, touch, pressure, vibration, and pain, reach the brain via this nerve.
+The trigeminal nerve sprouts out to three main divisions, which destinate the forehead, cheek, and jaw.
+These three branches unite into a single nerve, which enters the brainstem after passing a short distance in the subarachnoid space.

-This space is the passing location for nerves entering to and exiting from the brain as well as arteries and veins providing blood flow to and from the brain.
-Sometimes a nearby artery or vein may wrap around the nerve and compress it.
-Since the pressure inside the artery and vein is not constant and changes with heartbeats the pressure is pulsatile in nature.
-Therefore, individual nerve fibers suffer and get irritated resulting in trigeminal neuralgia.
+This space is the passing location for nerves entering and exiting from the brain as well as arteries and veins providing blood flow to and from the brain.
+Sometimes, a nearby artery or vein may wrap around the nerve and compress it.
+Since the pressure inside the artery and vein is not constant and changes with heartbeats, the pressure is pulsatile in nature.
+Therefore, individual nerve fibers suffer and get irritated, resulting in trigeminal neuralgia.

-Contrary, type 2 (TN2) or atypical form is characterized by long-lasting dull pain.
+On the contrary, type 2 (TN2), or atypical form, is characterized by long-lasting dull pain.
 One patient may experience both pain types alternatively or superimposed on each other.
-Usually, there is an associated numbness in the affected area but the patients may be unaware of this due to pain.
+Usually, there is an associated numbness in the affected area, but the patients may be unaware of this due to pain.

 Usually, the pain is exhibited in one of the branches of the trigeminal nerve.
-Sometimes two or all three branches may be affected.
+Sometimes, two or all three branches may be affected.
 The mandibular branch providing innervation to the jaw and lower teeth are most frequently affected.
-Maxillary branch, proving sensation to cheek and upper teeth are less commonly affected.
-The ophthalmic branch, innervating the forehead is the least affected nerve.
+Maxillary branches, providing sensation to the cheek and upper teeth, are less commonly affected.
+The ophthalmic branch, innervating the forehead, is the least affected nerve.

 The diagnosis of trigeminal neuralgia is based on clinical presentation.
 Physical examination is unremarkable but may show hypoesthesia in the distribution of one or more trigeminal nerve divisions.

-Although the radiological diagnosis of trigeminal neuralgia is not an available demonstration of vascular compression is possible with a fine, thin-sliced FIESTA or CISS sequence MRI scan.
+Although the radiological diagnosis of trigeminal neuralgia is not an available demonstration of vascular compression, it is possible with a fine, thin-sliced FIESTA or CISS sequence MRI scan.
 However, one should remember that vascular compression is not always symptomatic and should be correlated with clinical findings for an accurate diagnosis.
-In some cases, the compressing factor maybe a tumor or a benign arachnoid cyst.
+In some cases, the compressing factor may be a tumor or a benign arachnoid cyst.

-Initial treatment of trigeminal neuralgia is medical.
+The initial treatment of trigeminal neuralgia is medical.
 Carbamazepine is the drug of choice and provides pain relief in the majority of cases.
-Other medications like gabapentin or topiramate may be also helpful in selected cases.
-The patient should bear in mind that medical treatment does not provide a cure and is aimed to interfere with the propagation of abnormal signals within the nerve.
+Other medications like gabapentin or topiramate may also be helpful in selected cases.
+The patient should bear in mind that medical treatment does not provide a cure and is aimed at interfering with the propagation of abnormal signals within the nerve.
 Therefore, these medications are taken lifelong.

-Cases refractory to medical treatment i.e. not responding to conservative treatment should be managed surgically.
-In some cases, the disease is progressive i.e. after initial success with mediation the pain recurs later on.
-If compressing factor is a tumor or a cyst the condition is treated with surgical intervention.
+Cases refractory to medical treatment, i.e., not responding to conservative treatment, should be managed surgically.
+In some cases, the disease is progressive, i.e., after initial success with mediation, the pain recurs later on.
+If the compressing factor is a tumor or a cyst, the condition is treated with surgical intervention.

 The surgical treatment of choice is microvascular decompression (MVD).
-This procedure is aimed to permanently relieve the pressure from the nerve by separating the blood vessel.
-Usually, a tiny Teflon paddy is inserted in between them to keep two structures apart and provide lasting relief for the nerve.
+This procedure is aimed to permanently relieve the pressure from the nerve by separating the blood vessels.
+Usually, a tiny Teflon paddy is inserted in between them to keep the two structures apart and provide lasting relief for the nerve.